Royal Hybrid Sunflower planting, abuzz with insect life. Photo credit: Hillary Alger, Johnny's Flower and Farm Seed Product Manager.

 Beneficial insects need food and shelter if they are to control pests of vegetable, flower, or herb crops.
 An insectary planting of flowering plants will greatly increase the likelihood that predators and parasitoids will hang around and help with pest management.
 An insectary planting can be reserved entirely for beneficials, or it can be small, unharvested areas of valuable crops such as flowers and herbs.

-Here are some of the various types of plantings that can serve as insectaries in your farmscape.
+Here are some types of plantings that can serve as insectaries in your farmscape.

-This is only a very general, and very broad list of flowering plants that insects find attractive — the reality is that the majority of flowering plants are pollinated by insects, and the majority of insects — of which there are legion — are either beneficial or neutral.
+This is only a generalized list of plant materials that can serve as insectaries.
+A large proportion of flowering plants, including both agricultural crops and those in natural communities, are pollinated by insects, and the majority of insects are either beneficial or neutral.

-We also offer a line of seeds for varieties known to Attract Beneficial Insects, including a Bee Feed Mix and our Beneficial Insect Attractant Mix, and technical advice needed to successfully manage pollinator populations.
-See our article on Attracting & Putting Beneficial Insects to Work to learn more.
+The presence of insectaries on your land, or within your protective structures if you practice controlled environment agriculture, can enhance quality and yield, diminish the need for inputs, and support resource conservation.
+Johnny's offers a line of seed varieties known to Attract Beneficial Insects, including a Bee Feed Mix and our Beneficial Insect Attractant Mix, as well as technical advice needed to successfully manage pollinator populations.
+To learn more, see Attracting & Putting Beneficial Insects to Work and our list of further reading.